 Kheer Bhawani is an important Hindu Temple dedicated to Mata Kheer Bhawani, a form of Goddess Durga.
 Jamia Masjid is another important Islamic shrine in Srinagar.
-The mosque was built in 1400 AD and is known for the peace and tranquility inside.
+The mosque was built in 1400 AD and is known for its peace and tranquility.
 Different legends bind the faith of thousands of pilgrims who make their way to Srinagar in their quest for beauty and divinity.

 List of Famous Religious Places in Srinagar You Must Visit

-One of the most revered Hindu pilgrimage destinations in Srinagar, the Shankaracharya Temple is located atop a hill known as 'Takht-e-Suleiman'.
-The ancient temple stands at a height of about 1100 feet above the surface level of the main Srinagar city.
-A visit to this sacred temple involves a trek to the top of the hills.
+One of the most revered Hindu pilgrimage destinations in Srinagar, the Shankaracharya Temple, is located atop a hill known as 'Takht-e-Suleiman.'
+The ancient temple stands about 1100 feet above the surface level of the main Srinagar city.
+Therefore, visiting this sacred temple involves a trek to the top of the hills.

 Devoted to the worship of Lord Shiva, Shankaracharya Temple is believed to have been built by Raja Gopadatya in 371 BC.
 During those times, the temple was known as Gopadri.
 The great saint Shankaracharya is supposed to have stayed here when he visited Kashmir in the early part of the ninth century with the primary aim of spreading the philosophy of Vedanta.
 This perhaps led to the renaming of the temple as Shankaracharya Temple.
 Shankaracharya was also instrumental in popularizing the worship of Lord Shiva in Jammu and Kashmir.

-Shankaracharya Temple is a monument of great significance, not only because of its religious importance, but also for its architectural beauty.
-A high octagonal platform supports the temple structure, reached by a flight of around hundred steps.
+Shankaracharya Temple is a monument of great significance, not only because of its religious importance but also for its architectural beauty.
+A high octagonal platform supports the temple structure, which is reached by a flight of around a hundred steps.
 The sidewalls of the steps are believed to have once bore valuable inscriptions.
 An inscription in Persian inside the Shankaracharya Temple dates back to the reign of Mughal Emperor Shahjahan.

 Shankaracharya temple, as it stands today, has undergone several renovations in its lifetime.
 The first of these is believed to have been done during the rule of Lalitaditya.
 Later, more repair work was done by Zain-ul-Abideen, after the temple got damaged in an earthquake.
-The main surviving shrine of Shankaracharya Temple consists of a circular cell, providing a breathtaking view of the valley below.
+As a result, the main surviving shrine of Shankaracharya Temple consists of a circular cell, providing a breathtaking view of the valley below.
 The inner chamber, after being renovated, is presently covered with a modern ceiling.

 Hazratbal Shrine in Srinagar

-The Hazratbal shrine is known as an epitome of love and respect of Muslims for their Prophet Mohammad.
-Visitors get to have a great view of the Dal Lake and the mountains around.
-The shrine houses Moi-e-Muqqadus which are the preserved sacred hair of Prophet Mohammad.
+The Hazratbal Shrine is known as the epitome of love and respect of Muslims for their Prophet Mohammad.
+Visitors have a great view of Dal Lake and the mountains around.
+In addition, the shrine houses Moi-e-Muqqadus, the preserved sacred hair of Prophet Mohammad.
 The hair is presented before the public only on religious occasions.
-Visitors know the shrine by different names including Assar-e-Sharief, Madinat-us-Sani and Dargah Shari.
+Visitors know the shrine by names, including Assar-e-Sharief, Madinat-us-Sani, and Dargah Shari.

-The Hazratbal Mosque is a beautiful structure which is made using white marble.
-The mosque looks more beautiful with that captivating Himalayan mountain range in the backdrop.
-Also, the mosque features a great blend of Mughal and Kashmiri architectural styles which were used during its construction back in the 17th century.
+The Hazratbal Mosque is a beautiful structure that is made using white marble.
+The mosque looks more beautiful with that stunning Himalayan mountain range in the backdrop.
+Also, the mosque features a great blend of Mughal and Kashmiri architectural styles, which were used during its construction back in the 17th century.

 Chatti Padshahi in Srinagar

-It is believed that the sixth Guru of Sikhs traveled throughout Kashmir and wherever he preached a Gurudwara has been built which has resulted in Chatti Padshahi Gurudwara in Srinagar.
-Situated on the southern gate of Hari Parbat Fort this is an important Gurudwara of the Sikh community.
-There are also a number of Sikh Gurudwaras in Jammu and Kashmir but devotees mostly visit Chatti Padshahi.
+It is believed that the sixth Guru of Sikhs traveled throughout Kashmir, and wherever he preached, a Gurudwara was built, resulting in Chatti Padshahi Gurudwara in Srinagar.
+Situated on the southern gate of Hari Parbat Fort, this is an important Gurudwara of the Sikh community.
+There are also many Sikh Gurudwaras in Jammu and Kashmir, but devotees mostly visit Chatti Padshahi.

 - How to Reach Chatti Padshahi in Srinagar: It is located near Kathi Darwaza in Rainawari on the southern gate of Hari Parbat Fort.

-- Nearest Airport: You can drop into the Srinagar Airport and then reach Chatti Padshahi by taking a drive.
+- Nearest Airport: You can drop into the Srinagar Airport and then reach Chatti Padshahi by driving.

-- Nearest Railhead: Jammu Railway Station is the nearest railhead which is 305km from Srinagar.
+- Nearest Railhead: Jammu Railway Station is the nearest railhead, 305km from Srinagar.

-- Roadways: Srinagar is interconnected with good number of roadways to the rest of the city.
+- Roadways: Srinagar is interconnected with a good number of roadways to the rest of the city.

-The Khanqah-e-Molla or Shah-e-Hamdan is one of the oldest Muslim shrines located on the banks of the river Jhelum in Srinagar city.
+The Khanqah-e-Molla or Shah-e-Hamdan is one of the oldest Muslim shrines on the banks of the river Jhelum in Srinagar city.
 An important religious destination in Srinagar, this shrine was originally built in 1395 and later reconstructed in 1732.
-Believed to contain "the secret of Allah" - the Khanqah-e-Molla is an excellent example of wood architecture that draws inspiration from Buddhist, Hindu and Islamic styles.
-Khanqah-e-Molla was originally constructed by Sultan Sikander (1389-1413 AD) in memory of Sufi saint Mir Syed Ali Hamdan, who stayed in Kashmir and was instrumental in the spread of Islam in Kashmir.
+Believed to contain "the secret of Allah," - the Khanqah-e-Molla is an excellent example of wood architecture that draws inspiration from Buddhist, Hindu, and Islamic styles.
+Khanqah-e-Molla was initially constructed by Sultan Sikander (1389-1413 AD) in memory of Sufi saint Mir Syed Ali Hamdan, who stayed in Kashmir and was instrumental in the spread of Islam in Kashmir.

-The first tier features double-arcaded verandahs that run continuously around the building, and the second tier is in the form of an arcaded balcony protruding on all four sides of the main building.
-The pyramidal roof of the second tier is topped by an open pavilion for the muezzin, which is further crowned by a pyramidal spire.
-Parts of the roof have got covered with seasonal vegetation, creating a unique sight of intricate woodwork and terraced flowerbeds.
-The shrine of the saint at Khanqah-e-Molla lies in a cloister at the northwest corner of the structure.
+The first tier features double-arcaded verandahs that run continuously around the building.
+The second tier is an arcaded balcony protruding on all four sides of the main building.
+An open pavilion tops the pyramidal roof of the second tier for the muezzin, which is further crowned by a pyramidal spire.
+Parts of the roof are covered with seasonal vegetation, creating a unique sight of intricate woodwork and terraced flowerbeds.
+The saint's shrine at Khanqah-e-Molla lies in a cloister at the northwest corner of the structure.
 A date -1384 AD, marking the saint's death, is carved above the doorway.

 Kheer Bhawani Temple

 The Kheer Bhawani Temple in Srinagar is one of the important places of worship in Kashmir.
-The Kheer Bhawani Temple is associated with Ragnya Devi and located in Tulamula in Srinagar.
-An important Hindu shrine, it is visited by a number of Hindu pilgrims on Jesht Ashtami when the annual festival is held.
-Established by Maharaja Pratap Singh in the year 1912, Kheer Bhawani Temple is one of the historical monuments of Srinagar.
-The age old temple through all these years has suffered the vagaries of time.
+The Kheer Bhawani Temple is associated with Ragnya Devi and is located in Tulamula in Srinagar.
+An important Hindu shrine is visited by many Hindu pilgrims on Jesht Ashtami when the annual festival is held.
+Established by Maharaja Pratap Singh in 1912, Kheer Bhawani Temple is one of the historical monuments of Srinagar.
+Through all these years, the age-old temple has suffered the vagaries of time.
 It was also renovated during the reign of Hari Singh.

 History of Kheer Bhawani Temple:

-Located amidst the beautiful Chinar trees and rippling rivers, lies the Kheer Bhawani Temple is the abode of Goddess Ragnya Devi.
+Located amidst the beautiful Chinar trees and rippling rivers lies the Kheer Bhawani Temple, Goddess Ragnya Devi's abode.
 The idol is kept in a white marble temple.
-According to the Hindu mythology, Lord Rama worshipped Ragnya Devi during his exile and after the exile was over he shifted her abode to Shadipora from where it was shifted here according to the wish of Ragnya Devi.
+According to Hindu mythology, Lord Rama worshipped Ragnya Devi during his exile.
+After the exile was over, he shifted her abode to Shadipora, from where it was moved here according to the wish of Ragnya Devi.
 There is a beautiful spring located near the temple.